Cost of Pre-Employment Screening in the U.S.

 1. Peace of Mind

 The costs associated with background checks are a small price to pay when considering the peace of mind they offer.
-Organizations can make confident hiring decisions by knowing more about their candidate’s background.
-This allows hiring managers to choose applicants that they know are a good fit for their company.
+Organizations can make confident hiring decisions by knowing more about their candidates’ backgrounds.
+This allows hiring managers to choose applicants who they know are a good fit for their company.

 2. Reduced Attrition